Parsa-Rajabi/CMPT-376/docs/syllabus.md

 **Office:** SYRC 5127

-Please refer to [teaching team](teaching-team.md) for how to contact the teaching team.
+Please refer to [teaching team](teaching-team.md) for how to contact them.

 ## Course Description